How do you use the word perché in Italian? What does it mean? How do you pronounce it?

 Paolo va dal dottore perché gli dica cosa prendere per il mal di schiena.

-Paul goes to the doctor so that he tells him what to take for back pain.
+Paul goes to the doctor so that he tells him what to take for backache.

 (Dica is a present subjunctive conjugation of dire, to say)

-And that’s it, now you know how to use perché in Italian!
+And that’s the end of our lesson on how to use perché in Italian!

 Aiuta Lingookies con un 👍!